KarlynG/KarlynG/README.md

 ### Hello, my name is Karlyn and this is my profile - website in development 👋
 <br />
+---

-### I'm currently studying, learning new technologies and working on different projects.
+### I'm currently studying, learning new technologies and working on different projects
+---

 - 🌱 Currently working in something different
 - 👯 Trying to learn new technologies everyday